-Since 2015, Centre for Innovative Education has been organizing and conducting the New Education Forum (NEF).
+Since 2015, Center for Innovative Education has been organizing and conducting the New Education Forum (NEF).
 NEF is a platform for exchanging knowledge, experiences and contacts in the field of educational innovation.
 Within its framework, it is essential for us to promote transversal competences as essential labour resources, advocate vocational education and training as efficient means of preventing prejudice and exclusion, and to discover innovative directions for education, aiming to engage groups of individuals in difficult circumstances.
 NEF works internationally, bringing together representatives of over 190 institutions from 17 EU member states: European regions and cities, higher education and research institutions, as well as employers from a variety of industries.
 So far, NEF events have welcomed over 2.500 participants.

 We’re taking it a step further!